justsomeonenamedalex/alexBot2.0/README.md

 pip install -r requirements.txt
 ```

 Next rename `config_example.json` to `config.json` and `discord.example.log` to `discord.log`.
 Then, make changes to config.json to use your api keys.
+[This should help with that](https://github.com/justsomeonenamedalex/alexBot2.0/wiki/API-Keys)

 Then just run `bot.py` from the terminal with the following, or a similar, command:
 ```